-By: /s/ Harry J. Silverman Name: Harry J. Silverman Title: Vice President
+By: /s/ HARRY J. SILVERMAN Name: Harry J. Silverman Title: Vice President

-Pursuant to the requirements of the Securities Act of 1933, this Amendment No. 3 to the registration statement on Form S-4 has been signed by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Act of 1933, this Amendment No. 1 to the registration statement on Form S-4 has been signed by the following persons in the capacities and on the dates indicated.

-Signature Title Date President and Director October 20, 2003 David A. Brandon /S/ HARRY J. SILVERMAN Vice President, Treasurer and Director October 20, 2003 Harry J. Silverman the Power of , , , , , , , , , , , , , , , , , , , , s sign and execute this Amendment No. 3 to the registrati ed director and officer of the registrant and previously filed D /s/ HARRY J. SILVERMAN Attaurant in fact Oatahar 20, 2002 By: Harry J. Silverman Vice President and Treasurer Attorney-in-fact October 20, 2003 to
+Signature Title Date

+President and Director September 23, 2003

+David A. Brandon

+/S/ HARRY J. SILVERMAN Vice President, Treasurer and Director September 23, 2003

+Harry J. Silverman

+The undersigned, by signing his name hereto, does sign and execute this Amendment No. 1 to the registration statement on Form S-4 pursuant to the Power of Attorney executed by the above named director and officer of the registrant and previously filed with the Securities and Exchange Commission on behalf of such director and officer.

+/S/ HARRY J. SILVERMAN

+Harry J. Silverman Vice President and Treasurer Attorney-in-fact

-Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Amendment No. 3 to the registration statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the Township of Ann Arbor, State of Michigan, on the 20th day of October, 2003.
+Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Amendment No. 1 to the registration statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the Township of Ann Arbor, State of Michigan, on the 23rd day of September, 2003.